tiffanyip/css-layout/README.md

 ### Normalizing CSS
 All browsers come with different default styling for elements.
 To even out browser consistencies and ensure styling looks the same accross all browsers, a normalizing stylesheet is used.
 Before you add custom styling to an app, it is best practice to normalize the default styles.

 A CDN stands for content delivery network.
 It minimizes the time it takes for visitors to access resources on a website's server by storing cached versions of the content in multiple geographic locations (PoPs).
-It's a best practice to link to a CDN when your application makes use of commonly used libraries and frameworks/
+It's a best practice to link to a CDN when your application makes use of commonly used libraries and frameworks.

 - [ ] Find a [CDN](https://cdnjs.com/) to add the [Normalize.CSS](https://necolas.github.io/normalize.css/) library to your page.